ArchGPT/insomnium/README.md

 ## Download

-Insomnium is available for Mac, Windows, and Linux.
-The Mac .dmg can be downloaded [here](https://github.com/ArchGPT/insomnium/releases/tag/v0.1), and for the other OS, you can build it from source using `npm run app-package`.
+Insomnium is available for Mac, Windows, and Linux, and can be downloaded [here](https://github.com/ArchGPT/insomnium/releases).
+You can also build it from source on your local machine using `npm run app-package`.

 ## Develop Insomnium